Sticks and Stones (Cher Lloyd album)

-Sticks and Stones (stylized as Sticks + Stones for its European release and Sticks & Stones for its North American and Australian release) is the first studio album by English singer and rapper Cher Lloyd.
-It was released on 4 November 2011, through Syco Records.
-Lloyd co-wrote five songs and worked with various producers and songwriters for her first full-length release, including The Runners, Kevin Rudolf, and Savan Kotecha, among others.
-Lloyd herself called the album a "jukebox."
+Sticks and Stones (Note: For its European release, the album's title is stylised as Sticks + Stones, while for its American release, it is stylised as Sticks & Stones.) is the debut studio album by English singer Cher Lloyd.
+It was released on 4 November 2011, through Syco and Sony Music; American version of the record was released through Epic Records.
+Lloyd co-wrote five songs and worked with various producers and songwriters for her first full-length release, including the Runners, Kevin Rudolf, and Savan Kotecha, among others.

-The album was released on 2 October 2012 in the United States through Epic Records.
+Described by Lloyd as a "jukebox", Sticks and Stones is a pop and dance-pop album.
+It was preceded by the lead single "Swagger Jagger", which peaked at number two on the Irish Singles Chart and topped the Scottish and the UK Singles Chart.
+"With Ur Love", the second single, became Lloyd's second consecutive top five single in both countries peaking at number four and five in the United Kingdom and Ireland.
+"Want U Back" featuring American rapper Astro and "Oath", were released as the album's third and fourth single in 2012.

 Sticks + Stones debuted at number four in the United Kingdom, selling 55,668 copies in its first week, and at number nine in the United States, selling around 33,000 copies.
 The album received mixed reviews from music critics.

-The album was preceded by the lead single, "Swagger Jagger", which was released on 29 July 2011.
-The song peaked at number two on the Irish Singles Chart and topped the Scottish and the UK Singles Chart.
-"With Ur Love" was confirmed as the second single from the album and was released on 30 October 2011, and became Lloyd's second consecutive top five single in both countries peaking at number four and five in the United Kingdom and Ireland.
-"Want U Back", featuring American rapper Astro, was released as the third single on 19 February 2012.

-Background and development
+Background and marketing

-After the final of the seventh series of The X Factor, it was announced that Lloyd had been signed by Syco Music.
-Songwriter Autumn Rowe and producer RedOne were soon rumoured to be working on Lloyd's debut album.
-On 28 July 2011, Lloyd previewed five tracks from the album during a UStream session, including tracks featuring Busta Rhymes, Mike Posner, Ghetts, Mic Righteous and Dot Rotten.
-Lloyd signed a record deal with Epic Records in the United States.
-To promote Sticks and Stones, Lloyd embarked on her first concert tour, the Sticks and Stones Tour, beginning in March 2012, visiting various venues across the United Kingdom.
+After the final of the seventh series of The X Factor, Lloyd signed a record deal with English businessman Simon Cowell's label Syco Music.
+In the United States, she signed with Epic Records, and the album's US version was released through the label.
+American songwriter Autumn Rowe and Moroccan-Swedish producer RedOne were soon rumoured to be working on Lloyd's debut studio album.

+On 28 July 2011, Lloyd previewed five tracks from the album during an Ustream session, including tracks featuring musicians Busta Rhymes, Mike Posner, Ghetts, Mic Righteous, and Dot Rotten.
+Described as "jukebox" by her, Sticks + Stones was promoted by her first headlining concert Sticks and Stones Tour, which began in March 2012 and visitied various venues across the United Kingdom.
+In September 2012, Lloyd announced that she would release the 21 track deluxe edition; it contains "Oath" featuring Becky G, "Behind the Music", and a studio version of her cover of duo Shakespears Sister's song "Stay".
+"Dub on the Track", featuring Mic Righteous, Dot Rotten, and Ghetts, received a music video on 13 December.